-- Determining the overall investment strategy in accordance with the Local Government Pension Scheme (LGPS) Regulations and, ensuring that the Fund is invested in suitable types of investments and sufficiently diversified having regard to its investment objectives. - Determining the Statement of Investment Principles, and modification as appropriate. - Ensuring adequate monitoring and compliance with the overall investment strategy and the Statement of Investment Principles. - The appointment of investment managers and any external service providers and advisers it considers to be necessary. - Maintaining effective arrangements for reviewing on a regular basis investment managers' performance against established benchmarks and being satisfied as to manager expertise and the quality of their internal systems.
+- b. ensuring adequate monitoring and compliance with the overall investment strategy and the Investment Strategy Statement; - c. appointing investment managers and any external service providers and advisors felt to be necessary; and, - d. maintaining effective arrangements for reviewing on a regular basis investment manager performance against established benchmarks and being satisfied as to manager expertise and the quality of their internal systems.